 There is no talking during gameplay other than groaning or complaining.
 High-fiving and celebration are also acceptable.
 But if you're talking during a play, you'll get some major eye rolls and audible sighs.
 Men absolutely cannot miss a single play as they have to rehash the entire game with their buddies.
 It's their brotherhood code.

 If a receiver drops the ball when it's within arm's reach, you're more than welcome to shout, "What a bonehead!
 That pass hit him right in the breadbasket!" (aka his torso).
+That's a great thing to yell during a football game.
 You can also have short convo when the camera pans to the coaching staff, the team is in a huddle, or (obviously) during a commercial break.
 The guys are very serious about this, and it could lead to some arguments if not honored.
 It's one of the first chapters of the bro-code manual.